Home

 if (w' != 1 && w' != 0) {

-P'.x /= w', P'.y /= w', P'.z /= w';
+P'.x /= w'; P'.y /= w'; P'.z /= w';

 }

-For clarity and to maintain a balance between generality and optimization, the example adopts a generic approach that includes computing w' and normalizing the coordinates when necessary:
+For clarity and to maintain a balance between generality and optimization, the following example adopts a generic approach that includes computing w' and normalizing the coordinates when necessary:

-void multVecMatrix(const Vec3<T> &src, Vec3<T> &dst) const
+void multVecMatrix(const Vec3<T> &src, Vec3<T> &dst) const {

 dst.x = src.x * m[0][0] + src.y * m[1][0] + src.z * m[2][0] + m[3][0];